Essex Energy Switch

-You can register before the 20th March 2017 for the current auction or you can register your interest in future auctions prior to the launch dates, and you will be sent a reminder when the registration period is ‘open’.
+You can register your interest in the current auction or any future auctions prior to the launch dates, and you will be sent a reminder when the registration period is ‘open’.

-To register, with no commitment to change supplier at this stage, please follow this link to iChoosr’s switching page.
+To register, with no commitment to change supplier at this stage, please follow the link below to iChoosr’s switching page:

-Small and medium sized businesses can register by clicking here http://bigcommunityswitch.ichoosr.com/Product/index.rails?&utm_medium=web&location=brentwood
+Small and medium sized businesses can register by following the link below:

 Not on a gas main?

-If you're not connected to the mains gas supply it is still possible to save money on heating oil by joining the Rural Community Council of Essex (RCCE) community oil buying scheme. http://www.essexrcc.org.uk/Oil_Buying_Scheme.aspx
+If you're not connected to the mains gas supply it is still possible to save money on heating oil by joining the Rural Community Council of Essex (RCCE) community oil buying scheme:

 The scheme brings communities together by using joint buying power, savings can be passed on directly to people like you whose fuel costs may be high simply because you use oil fired central heating.
 It also saves you the time and hassle of telephoning numerous suppliers to obtain quotes for the best price every time you need fuel.

-For further details on the scheme and advice on saving energy in the home visit www.essex.gov.uk/energyswitch.
+For further details on the scheme and advice on saving energy in the home visit: